brighthr/slate/source/includes/Rota/_rota.md

 Parameter | Description
 --------- | -----------
-rotaId | The Guid Id of the rota you want to copy
+rotaId | The unique identifier of the rota

 ## Delete Rota